gtache/fxml-compiler/README.md

 ## Disadvantages

 - `fx:script` is not supported
-- Possible bugs (file an issue if you see one)
+- Expect some bugs (file an issue if you see one)
-- Expression binding is (very) limited
+- Expression binding support is very basic
 - Probably not fully compatible with all FXML features (file an issue if you need one in specific)
 - All fxml files must have a `fx:controller` attribute